knime/knime-cloud-azure/README.md

 ![Architecture Diagram](/images/topology.png)

-KNIME Executors are supported in the Azure Marketplace in two forms:
+KNIME Executors are supported in the Azure Marketplace in the following forms.
 - Pay As You Go (**PAYG**) instances are charged to your Azure account per hour.
 PAYG supports elastic scaling.
 - Bring Your Own License (**BYOL**) instances are licensed through the KNIME Server using core tokens.
 Contact KNIME at *sales@knime.com* for more information.